Research

 Graph Representation Learning

 Extracting meaningful information from graphs is essential for solving a wide range of machine learning problems, including link prediction [1], community detection [2], and influence maximization [3].
-My research in this context focuses on graph representation learning, which aims to automatically learn low-dimensional vector representations, also known as "embeddings", of nodes, edges, or entire (sub)graphs that capture and summarize key graph properties [4].
+My research in this context focuses on graph representation learning, which aims to automatically learn low-dimensional vector representations, also known as "embeddings," of nodes, edges, or entire (sub)graphs that capture and summarize key graph properties [4].
 I am equally interested in the theoretical foundations of these representations and in how they can enable empirical advances across downstream tasks.

 In particular, a significant portion of my research has focused on graph autoencoders (GAEs) and variational graph autoencoders (VGAEs), two powerful families of unsupervised graph neural networks for learning node embeddings [4].
 While early GAEs and VGAEs showed promise, they faced limitations in scalability and structural flexibility, restricting their adoption in real-world scenarios.
-My research addressed these challenges by introducing architectural enhancements that extend their practical applicability: enabling scalability to graphs with millions of nodes [5, 6], adaptability to diverse topologies including dynamic and directed graphs [1, 4, 7], simplification of model architectures [8, 9, 10], and robustness across multiple graph learning tasks [2, 11].
+My research addresses these challenges by introducing architectural enhancements that extend their practical applicability: enabling scalability to graphs with millions of nodes [5, 6], adaptability to diverse topologies including dynamic and directed graphs [1, 4, 7], simplification of model architectures [8, 9, 10], and robustness across multiple graph learning tasks [2, 11].
 These contributions help bridge the gap between the theoretical design of GAEs and VGAEs and their deployment in large-scale, real-world applications.

 Recommender Systems